 A person could have a seizure at any time during his or her life.
 In fact, it is estimated that 1 in 10 people will have a seizure during his or her life time.
 1 IN 26 people in the United States will develop epilepsy at some point in their lifetime.
 About one-third of the 150,000 cases diagnosed each year occur in childhood.
 However, senior citizens are increasingly diagnosed with epilepsy/seizure disorders.

 The most common treatment for epilepsy/seizure disorders is anti-epileptic medications.
 Many people with epilepsy are able to control their seizures with medications.
 However, the side effects of medications can be severe, and some people with epilepsy do not respond well to medications and have little or no control of seizures.
 In some individuals, surgery can also be used to treat epilepsy/seizures disorders.

 While medications and other epilepsy treatments help many people of all ages who live with epilepsy, more than a million people continue to have seizures that can severely limit their school achievements, employment prospects and participation in all of life’s experiences.
 It strikes most often among the very young and the very old, although anyone can develop epilepsy at any age.
-In the U.S., it affects more than 300,000 children under the age of 15–more than 90,000 of whom have seizures that cannot be adequately treated.

 The number of epilepsy cases in the elderly is climbing as the baby boom generation reaches retirement age.
 More than 570,000 adults age 65 and above have the condition.
 Our returning veterans are also affected as studies show an increased risk of developing epilepsy following traumatic brain injury.